kiranshibuthomas/Urban-Eye/README.md

 # UrbanEye - Smart City Management System

 A comprehensive smart city management platform with both web and mobile applications for citizens and administrators to report, track, and manage city issues.
-Features email verification system for secure user registration.

 ## 🏗️ Project Architecture